visual-layer/fastdup/INSTALL.md

 - Make sure pip is up to date using `python3.8 -m pip install -U pip`).
 - Make sure you install using `python3.8 -m pip install..` and not just `pip install...`.
 - If that does not work, please open an issue with the otuput of `python3.8 -m pip debug --verbose` or join our slack channel.
+- If you are on mac using conda, make sure conda is installed for the right platform intel/ arm.
+- If you are on mac using pyenv, make sure to use python3.8 and not python3.7

 ERROR on Ubuntu: `libGL.so.1: cannot open shared object file: No such file or directory`
 - Need to install depedency: `sudo apt -y install libgl1-mesa-glx`